konstantinosboutsioulis/Powershell-SharePoint-On-Premise/Save Site as Template.md

-# Save Site Theme
+# Save Site as Template

-## Save Site Theme using Powershell for Sharepoint 2013 ,2016,2019
+## Save Site as Template using Powershell for Sharepoint 2013 ,2016,2019

 $WebURL = "https://mydomainexample.com/template_url"